Billy Gunn: The Smoking Gunns (1993–1996)

-After weeks of vignettes, Sopp, under the name Billy Gunn, made his WWF debut on the May 17, 1993 episode of Raw, teaming with his on-screen brother, Bart Gunn to defeat Tony Vadja and Glenn Ruth.
+After weeks of vignettes, Sopp, under the name Billy Gunn, made his WWF debut on the May 17, 1993, episode of Raw, teaming with his on-screen brother, Bart Gunn to defeat Tony Vadja and Glenn Ruth.
 The duo, now known as The Smoking Gunns, made their pay-per-view debut at King of the Ring, teaming with The Steiner Brothers to defeat Money Inc. and The Headshrinkers in an eight-man tag team match.
 At SummerSlam, the duo teamed with Tatanka to pick up a win against Bam Bam Bigelow and the Headshrinkers.
 On January 22, 1994, Gunn entered his first Royal Rumble match at the namesake event, but was eliminated by Diesel.
 In early 1995, the Gunns won their first Tag Team Championship by defeating the makeshift team of Bob Holly and 1-2-3 Kid.
 They held the title until WrestleMania XI, where they were defeated by the team of Owen Hart and Yokozuna.
 They won the titles again in September 1995.

 On February 15, 1996, the Gunns vacated the title because Billy was in need of neck surgery.
-After Billy returned from hiatus, The Smoking Gunns won the Tag Team Title for the third time by defeating The Godwinns in May.
-After the match, The Godwinns' manager Sunny turned on her team in favor of the Gunns.
+After Billy returned from hiatus, The Smoking Gunns won the Tag Team Title for the third time by defeating The Godwinns in May in the Free-For-All of In Your House 8: Beware of Dog after Billy distracted Phineas by kissing Sunny.
+After the match, The Godwinns' manager Sunny turned on her team in favor of the Gunns, turning all three heel in the process.
 On September 22 at In Your House: Mind Games, the Gunns lost the Tag Team Title to Owen Hart and The British Bulldog.
 After the match, Sunny abandoned The Gunns, saying that she would only manage title holders.
 Billy, frustrated with losing both the championship and Sunny, walked out on Bart, breaking up The Smoking Gunns.
+The two would feud in late 1996.